written and directed by Enda Walsh

 The stage directions say that the audience will be looking at a rehearsal space or perhaps a sound stage, a studio of some sort.
 Maybe it’s just a stage in a theatre.
 A man called John Kane is sitting on a hospital gurney, and very shortly a jazz percussionist, two women called Mary, a very old man and a giant lobster will arrive.

 Then everything will start.

-This work–in–progress showing features a sensational cast – Clare Barrett, Aoife Duffin and Domhnall Gleeson, accompanied by Sean Carpio – as Enda Walsh once again shines a light on the darkest corners of our collective stories.
-Working with his regular team of world–class collaborators – designers Jamie Vartan [set], Adam Silverman [lighting], Helen Atkinson [sound], Joan O’Clery [costume] and composer Teho Teardo – the production will premiere at GIAF 2021.
+The sensational cast starring Clare Barrett, Aoife Duffin and Domhnall Gleeson, is accompanied by Sean Carpio as Enda Walsh once again shines a light on the darkest corners of our collective stories.
+Working with his regular team of world–class collaborators – designers Jamie Vartan [set], Adam Silverman [lighting], Helen Atkinson [sound], Joan O’Clery [costume] and composer Teho Teardo.

 Enda Walsh’s recent work includes the musical Sing Street; the stage adaptation of Max Porter’s book Grief is the Thing with Feathers; The Same; The Second Violinist, an opera with Irish composer Donnacha Dennehy; the musical Lazarus, written with David Bowie; and the ongoing immersive theatre installations Rooms, made with Paul Fahy.
 He won a Tony Award for writing the book of the musical Once.

 Medicine is supported by the Arts Council.
 The production will premiere at Galway International Arts Festival in July 2021.